 These benefits aren’t automatic, of course.
-You need the right infrastructure in place to implement agile marketing strategies (did we mention that a marketing orchestration platform like Welcome is a must?).
+You need the right infrastructure in place to implement agile marketing strategies (did we mention that a marketing orchestration platform like Content Marketing Platform is a must?).

 You also need to make sure that the agile philosophy guides all of your marketing functions.
 Let’s get into that.